nathancarter/semigroupviz/to-do-list.md

       respecting `ToString`
     * should guarantee that the representative is the first element, even if it was specified in options as something different
- * `SGPVIZ_DClassToRecord`
-    * should fill in the correct size (not the imposed limit)
-    * should fill in all R-classes if the options permit
-    * should fill in fewer R-classes if the options require it
-    * should give each R-class the correct size (not the imposed limit)
-    * each R-class should fill in all H-classes if the options permit
-    * each R-class should fill in fewer H-classes if the options require
  * `ShowCayleyGraph` with `ReturnJSON:=true`
     * should provide empty options object if none
     * should set correct defaults for missing options